tomreece4/htcondor-interface/README.md

 An output box is displayed under the submit/preview buttons, providing users with valuable information about errors, successful submissions and missing values.

+Finally, the current job queue on the HTCondor cluster can be viewed from the manage jobs tab.